Why is balance so important?

 Fundamental motor skills are the building blocks for engagement in physical activity and aid all aspects of the learning process.
-If these skills are underdeveloped in childhood, children's ability to participate in and enjoy physical activity can be greatly diminished.
+If these skills are underdeveloped in childhood, a child's ability to participate in and enjoy physical activity can be greatly diminished.
 In practicing gross and fine motor skills, children not only gain intellectually, but also grow in strength, develop new skills and enjoy increased confidence levels in the face of new challenges.

-Balance bikes also promote symmetry, particularly with the upper body being encouraged to hold the handle bars steady whilst the lower part of the body is able to move freely and evenly.
+Balance bikes promote symmetry, particularly with the upper body being encouraged to hold the handle bars steady whilst the lower part of the body is able to move freely and evenly.
 Balance, postural control and symmetry all help children develop the basic skills for any future physical activity.

 Balance is vital to achieving success in almost every sport or physical activity and is fundamental in the process of learning to ride a bike.
 Through practice with balance equipment and balance bikes, children gain the ability and confidence needed to ride a pedal bike with confidence.